gennyallcroft/CV/README.md

 ## Genny Allcroft

-I advise large multi-national clients on complex tax technical issues in a clear and practical way.
-Having gained a First Class Masters degree in Chemistry from the University of Oxford, I started working at Deloitte five years ago and am an Associate Director (and a Chartered Tax Advisor) in the indirect tax team.
-I recognise the importance of technology to automate and simplify complex tax issues for clients and am excited to improve my software development skills so I can lead indirect tax technology projects for clients.
+I provide clear and practical tax advice to large multi-national clients to address complex tax issues.
+Having gained a First Class Masters degree in Chemistry from the University of Oxford, I started working at Deloitte five years ago and am an Associate Director in the indirect tax team.
+I recognise the importance of technology to automate and simplify tax for clients and am excited to improve my software development skills so I can lead indirect tax technology projects in future.

 ## Skills